metricshilab/manual/LyX-LaTeX.md

 -  *dvipdfm*: an improved version of dvipdf

-When `LaTeX` was created, the only format it could create was `DVI`; then the PDFsupport was added by `pdflatex`, even if several people still don't use it.
-As it is clear from this short list, PDF files can be created with both `pdflatex` and `dvipdfm`; some think that the output of pdflatex is better than the output of dvipdfm. `DVI` is an old format, and it does not support hyperlinks for example, while PDF does, so passing through DVI you will bring all the bad points of that format to PDF.
+When `LaTeX` was created many decades ago, the only format it could create was `DVI`; then the PDFsupport was added by `pdflatex`.
+As it is clear from this short list, PDF files can be created with both `pdflatex` and `dvipdfm`; some think that the output of pdflatex is better than the output of dvipdfm. `DVI` is an old format, and it does not support hyperlinks for example.
+We do not encourage using `DVI`.

 Note that, since LaTeX is just a collection of macros for TeX, if you compile a plain TeX document with a LaTeX compiler (such as pdflatex) it will work, while the opposite is not true: if you try to compile a LaTeX source with a TeX compiler you will get only a lot of errors.